 One cannot "key down" with a carrier without significant voltage sag, but the FT-100 seems to work OK on typical SSB with voice peaks - but under such heavy loads don't expect to get much longevity before the alkaline cells' internal resistance increases: As noted previously not all radios (such as older Kenwood mobiles) behave so well at lower voltages, so do your homework!

 As detailed in the article, a more practical use of this sort of device is as a "power conditioner" to help compensate for voltage sags due to resistance in the interconnecting cables, somewhat underrated power sources, aging battery packs and/or "small"-ish batteries.

 How about using this with a solar power source?

-Assuming that voltage from the panel is regulated to a safe value (15 volts or below) the capacitor bank could, in theory, maintain voltage if the solar array provided at least the average current, but considering that solar illumination can vary wildly due to time of day, sun angle, clouds and shadows it would be recommended that additional storage capacity (remember that 53-1/2 Farads at 12 volts has only the theoretical storage capacity of a single "AA" alkaline cell!) be used as well, such as a 7-20 amp-hour lead-acid or lithium-ion based pack - but this sort of system could well be the basis of another article.
+Assuming that voltage from the panel is regulated to a safe value (15 volts or below) the capacitor bank could, in theory, maintain voltage if the solar array provided at least the average current, but considering that solar illumination can vary wildly due to time of day, sun angle, clouds and shadows it would be recommended that additional storage capacity (remember that 53-1/2 Farads at 12 volts has about the same theoretical storage capacity of a single "AA" alkaline cell!) be used as well, such as a 7-20 amp-hour lead-acid or lithium-ion based pack - but this sort of system could well be the basis of another article.

 This page stolen from "ka7oei.blogspot.com".